Our Lady of Good Voyage Cathedral, Belo Horizonte

 The Our Lady of Good Voyage Cathedral (Catedral Nossa Senhora da Boa Viagem), also known as the Belo Horizonte Cathedral, is a Catholic cathedral in Belo Horizonte, Brazil.

 History

-Since 1709, the site where the Cathedral of Our Lady of Good Voyage is now located was occupied by Catholic buildings.
+Since 1709, the site where the Cathedral of Our Lady of Good Voyage is now located has been occupied by Catholic buildings.
 In colonial times, the "king's building" was destroyed for the construction of Belo Horizonte.
 Later on, a chapel with adobe walls was built in that location, which was replaced years later by a larger structure known as the Good Voyage church.
 On December 12, 1897, the Good Voyage church was destroyed.

 Construction on the current church began in 1913, with the church built in the neo-Gothic style.
-On February 11, 1921, before the work was finished, the church was transformed into a cathedral by the Archdiocese of Belo Horizonte.
+On February 11, 1921, before the work was finished, the church was selected as the cathedral of the Archdiocese of Belo Horizonte.
 The church was officially inaugurated in 1923.
-In 1924 it became archbishopric.